006jawad/006jawad/README.md

 - ⚡ Fun fact: I also love music and I can play the guitar.
 -->

-# Md Tasnim Jawad
+# Hello everyone, :wave:
 My name is Md Tasnim Jawad.
-Welcome to my GitHub profile.
+I am an undergraduate student from Bangladesh finishing my final year at Khulna University of Engineering and Technology.
+I am also an up-and-coming deep learning researcher.
+So far I have worked mostly on medical images.
+My primary tool for data processing is python and I am familiar with both Tensorflow and Pytorch frameworks.
+I have an obsession with AI and it drives me to learn more every day.
+I am a fast learner.
 ## [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&user=6VOwVbwAAAAJ)

 ## Education: